jordannholmes/FinalProject/README.md

 8) Defines variable of my_traits with a list of desired traits, chosen by the user, of the Genus, Species list.

 9) R / RStudio: Creates a table of user-specified relevant trait information (maximum height, minimum height, etc.) for each unique Genus, Species.

+## Install TR8 and devtools

+If done in Hoffman 2: You must load R within Hoffman2.
+This must be done prior to running the program to ensure the entire bash script is run properly.

+  module load R
+  R
+      install.packages("TR8")
+      install.packages("devtools")

+If done in RStudio: You do not have to load R, but still must install the TR8 and devtools packages.

 ## Instructions for Running the Program
 To run this program, the command line should read: